 Both types can occur in adolescents.

-Hodgkin lymphoma is most common in 2 age groups: early adulthood (age 15 to 40, usually people in their 20s) and late adulthood (after age 55).
+Hodgkin lymphoma is most common in 2 age groups: early adulthood (ages 15 to 40, but usually people in their 20s) and late adulthood (after age 55).
 This type of cancer is similar in all age groups, including which types of treatment work best.

 Leukemias are cancers of the bone marrow and blood.
 They are the most common cancers in children, but they can occur at any age.
 In fact, most leukemias occur in older adults.

-Leukemias in adolescents are usually acute (fast growing) types such as acute lymphocytic leukemia (ALL) and acute myelogenous leukemia (AML).
+Leukemias in adolescents are usually acute (fast growing) types such as acute lymphocytic leukemia (ALL) or acute myeloid leukemia (AML).
 Leukemia can cause tiredness, weakness, pale skin, bleeding or bruising, fever, weight loss, bone and joint pain, and other symptoms.
-Because acute leukemias can grow quickly, they need to be treated (typically with chemotherapy) as soon as they are found.
+Acute leukemias can grow quickly, so they need to be treated as soon as they are found.

 The outlook for most acute leukemias tends to be better the younger a patient is.